As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 So what travel camera should I buy for Japan?

 At the end of the day, only you know what the best camera to take to Japan will be.
-Any one of the cameras I’ve mentioned in this article are bound to take better photos than your camera phone.
-Whether or not that’s a romanticised film camera or a high end mirrorless is your choice to make.
+Any one of the cameras I’ve mentioned in this article is bound to take better photos than your camera phone, but at the same time, a camera phone might be all you need.

-If you’re shooting in extreme environments like on mountains or anything with sand, nothing will beat a DSLR for robustness.
+If you’re shooting in extreme environments like mountains or anything with sand, nothing will beat a high-end mirrorless with weather-sealing (including lens) for robustness.

 Or if you’re looking for a camera that can go anywhere and you love video more than still photography, go for a GoPro.